orbs-network/metrics-processor/README.md

 # PM2 setup
 To make sure the process is not stopped due to system restarts, we protect it with [pm2](http://pm2.keymetrics.io/).
+* Edit the file `pm2/ecosystem.config.js` - presently has 3 instances, one per production vchain.
-* Run: `pm2 start prometheus-client.js --name prometheus-client`
+* Run: `pm2 start pm2/ecosystem.config.js`
 * Run: `pm2 startup`
 * Make sure to have the following env variables defined:
   * VCHAIN (for example 2001)